-We test washing machines to find out how much energy they use based on how people actually use them in the home.
-We fill them to 80% of their capacity, because that’s how most people load their machines.
-And unlike the energy label, which is largely based around washing clothes at 60°C with some data taken from a 40°C wash, we base our energy running costs solely on the 40°C cottons wash, because that’s the wash people most commonly use.
+We also fill the washing machines to 80% of their capacity, because that’s how most people load their machines.
+And unlike the energy label, which is largely based around washing clothes at 60°C with some data taken from a 40°C wash, we base our energy running costs solely on the 40°C cottons wash, because that’s what people most commonly use.

-Wash at lower temperatures: washing clothes at lower temperatures will help to reduce the cost of doing the laundry.
+- Wash clothes at lower temperatures It will help to reduce the cost of doing the laundry.
 Turning the dial down from 60°C to 40°C cuts your washing costs by about a third.

 This kind of energy tariff won’t be right for everyone – they can save money for you if you have electric storage heaters, for example – but don’t switch to this kind of time-of-use tariff just to cut the cost of washing your clothes.